 Here’s what Father Bill Miscamble, C.S.C., award-winning historian and former chair of the History Department and Rector of Moreau Seminary, said about us:

 No one else does what we do.
 If it weren’t for us, no one would know how much the school’s Catholic identity has been impaired, and secular forces would have no opposition from outside the university.
 Now, nothing gets swept under the rug, and publicity can both deter and alter actions.
-For example, when we exposed the university’s plan to make the cost of employees’ abortions reimbursable through the university’s Flexible Spending Account plan.
-Employees could get cut-rate abortions.
-The university cancelled the plan the next day.
+For example, when we exposed how the University’s Flexible Spending Account would enable employees to get cut-rate abortions, the university cancelled the plan the next day.

-With more Notre Dame alumni, family and friends joining our mailing list (we’re up to some 11,000), strong support from Catholic news sources and a host of social media and blog sites that report on our bulletins, and record-breaking attendance at our Annual Breakfast during Alumni Weekend (which is streamed live online for those who are unable to make the trip), it’s clear that that our mission has struck a chord.
+With a solid base of Notre Dame alumni, family, and friends on our mailing list, strong support from Catholic news sources and a host of social media and blog sites that report on our bulletins, and an extraordinarily popular annual event during Reunion weekend (cancelled this year due to COVID), it’s clear that that our mission has struck a chord.

 The world needs devout Catholic leaders whose faith not only defines their spiritual identity but is also the governing force of their lives.
-And these leaders need a Catholic alternative to top tier universities lest the most capable of them are formed in secular values to defend a secular world.
+And these leaders need a Catholic alternative to top tier universities lest the most capable of them are diverted from a deeper purpose to be formed in secular values to defend a secular world.

 For the Sycamore Trust officers and directors,

 PS.
 For a full account of our origins, history, and achievements, please see the program for our 2019 breakfast.